MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

   > [!div class="tabbedCodeSnippets"]
   [!code-javascript[InterstitialAd](./code/AdvertisingSamples/InterstitialAdSamples/js/script.js#Snippet3)]

   If you want to show an *interstitial banner* ad (for UWP apps only): Approximately 5-8 seconds before you need the ad, use the [RequestAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.requestad.aspx) method to pre-fetch the ad.
 This allows enough time to request and prepare the ad before it should be shown.
 Be sure to specify **InterstitialAdType.display** for the ad type.
+This value is available starting in version 10.0.2 of the Microsoft Store Services SDK.

   > [!div class="tabbedCodeSnippets"]
   ```js